 Purdue’s College of Education was STEM before STEM was cool.
 Our students and faculty are part of a scientific community that values discovery and exploration based in science and mathematics as expressed through engineering and math.
-We are working to transform K-12 STEM education to prepare all students to be STEM-confident and STEM-confident adults.
+We are working to transform K-12 STEM education to prepare all students to be STEM-competent and STEM-confident adults.
 K-12 STEM Education is all about preparing teachers to help inspire and engage the next generation of scientists, engineers, explorers and entrepreneurs.

 Here are links to research and engagement projects, curriculum development initiatives, K-12 STEM learning and teacher professional development projects, and faculty awards in the area of STEM education (click below to expand):